- AJ Products UK

 How to prevent your open office from harming productivity

-Many businesses also fail to take into account different personality types: while extroverts often like to work in collaborative spaces where they can communicate with colleagues and discuss ideas, introverts usually prefer quiet spaces where they can be left to concentrate.
+Many businesses also fail to take into account different personality types: while extroverts often like to work in collaborative spaces where they can communicate with colleagues and discuss ideas, introverts usually prefer quiet spaces where they can concentrate without distraction.

-We outline some of the most important factors to consider and how to address them to ensure that your open-plan office is a harmonious and effective working space for all employees.
+We outline some of the most important factors to consider, and how to address them, to ensure that your open-plan office is a harmonious and effective working space for everyone.

 Acoustics